Mill Creek

 After high school, Jeremy attended California Polytechnic State University, San Luis Obispo, where he studied Agribusiness and of course, wine and viticulture.
 “The central coast, at that time, was experiencing a huge boom in grape plantings and wine production.
 There was a great interest from the industry, which in turn led to a certain electricity in the wine and viticulture programs at the university.”
 Post college, Jeremy returned to Healdsburg where he began in the cellar and vineyards at Mill Creek.
 “Being both in the vineyards and winery, I attained a great perspective of the relationships between the vines and finished wines.”
 Jeremy worked under Hank Skewis, Mill Creek’s former winemaker, for 4 vintages and also continued his education with wine production courses at UC Davis.

 Jeremy’s first harvest as winemaker was 2004, which was the earliest in 100 years.
 “I took a sugar sample on the Sauvignon Blanc the last day of July.
+21.7 Brix!
+We ended up picking two and a half weeks early.”

 Jeremy’s objective in winemaking is to essentially stay out of the way of the vineyard and the expression of the fruit.
 “My goal is to have the winemaking process and components compliment and enhance the fruit.”
-He maintains a hands-on approach that includes weekly vineyard inspections and smells and tastes each barrel of wine every six to eight weeks.
+He maintains a hands-on approach that includes weekly vineyard inspections, and he smells and tastes each barrel of wine every six to eight weeks.

 Jeremy lives with his wife, Mindy, in Healdsburg.
-Together they enjoy ‘the wine-country lifestyle’ with weekly trips to the farmers market, tending to the vegetable garden, golf, and of course cooking.
+Together they enjoy ‘the wine-country lifestyle’ with weekly trips to the farmers market, tending to the vegetable garden, golf, and, of course, cooking.